 There are many rules relating to the trimming and removal of heritage trees and these are outlined in Chapter 59 of the District Plan.

-Heritage status means those trees are protected and work cannot be undertaken on them without first obtaining approval from us.
+Heritage status means those trees are protected and work cannot be undertaken on them without first obtaining approval from the Council.